 Katie Stem of Peak Extracts told Weedmaps, “When examining a cost analysis from a production perspective, you look at labor, materials, packaging, labels, potency/purity testing, marketing, and shipping distribution.”
 For manufacturers, bulk CBD can range from $3 to $15 per gram, which works out to be less than one cent to 1.5 cents per milligram.
 Consumers end up paying about $50 to $60 per 1,000 mg bottle, or about 5 to 20 cents per milligram.

-Here are a few examples of CBD oil brands we found online:
+Here are a few examples of CBD oil brands we found online that are best places to buy CBD oil.

-- Charlotte’s Web Max Strength CBD oil (Lemon Twist or Mint Chocolate) has 6,000 mg priced at $274.99, about 5 cents per milligram.
+- Charlotte’s Web Max Strength CBD oil (Lemon Twist or Mint Chocolate) Use coupon code CWEB10 for 10% off.

 CBD oil products, in particular, offer many potential health benefits for medical and recreational consumers.
 People generally buy CBD oil to help them with inflammation, pain, anxiety, stress, depression, muscle spasms, fatigue, sleep disorders, and plenty of other symptoms.
 Furthermore, CBD doesn’t produce the negative side effects, especially if you take the appropriate dosage.